 - Nansha: GOCT terminal average waiting time of 0 to 12 hours.
 Berth-on-Arrival for regular service at NICT terminal.
 Extra loader case by case.

-- Shekou: Berth waiting time at CCT/MCT is between 0 to 24 hours whereas SCT is 24 t0 48 hours.
+- Shekou: Berth waiting time at CCT/MCT is between 0 to 24 hours whereas SCT is 12 to 24 hours.
 It is also subject to yard density.
 Currently, RF yard density is high where export RF delivery acceptance is subject to RF yard utilization.
-Vessel port stay time is longer than before because of the pandemic impact.
+Vessel port stay time is longer than before because of the epidemic impact.
 Due to COVID-19 prevention requirement, SHK pilot availability is tight and pilot service might not be available at time requested.
 All berths are in operation but with high yard utilization of 85% to 89%.

 - The current yard density and utilization of MTL is high at 83%.
 Vessel berthing will be prioritized for pure loading vessels or vessels with loading volume more than discharge volume.
 Berthing of vessels with discharge volume more than load volume will be handled subject to MTL yard situation.
 In average, the waiting time is 0 to 18 hours or longer for discharge vessel and is subject to yard density.
 The berth waiting time for high re-stow volume vessel is also longer.
 This berthing arrangement will continue until the yard inventory resume to healthy level.
-Effective from Dec 6, 2021, HKSPA (MTL/HIT) will implement new measures to minimize face-to-face contact between terminal staff and ship crew.
+With effective from 06-Dec-2021, HKSPA (MTL/HIT) will implement new measure to minimize face-to-face contact between terminal staff and ship crew.
 Reefer yard utilization at HKSPA (MTL/HIT) is expected to be on high level in Dec/2021 and Jan/2022.
-It is mainly because of commencement of Cherry / Fruit seasons as well as strict COVID-19 pandemic control measures implemented by local authorities at Hong Kong and China boundary.
+It is mainly because of commencement of Cherry / Fruit seasons as well as strict pandemic control measures implemented by local authorities at Hong Kong and China boundary.

 - In VNVUT, the berth waiting time for TCIT is within 6 hours while for SSIT, we can get berth on arrival (BoA).
 For Cat Lai, the waiting time is also within 6 hours.
 Yard density of TCIT is 83% while Cat Lai is 88%.